Managing Director, Brogibro Safaris & Events Management Limited

 |4.||ELSA A. NGAI||8,000.00||8,160.000||WANYAMA|

 |6.||LENTA AKOMO TOBIAS||12,000.00||12,240.00||KAMASENGRE|

 |10.||MARY A. ONYANGO||12,000.00||12,240.00||WASUNA|

 |12.||HELLEN A. TOM||10,000.00||10,200.00||WASUNA|

 |21.||GRACE A. SHEM||6,000.00||6,120.00||KAMATULA|

 So far, we have supported 24 widows with a total number of orphans at about 120.
 We started this project after having worked at an NGO whereby we had a project of PMCT (Prevention of Mother to Child Transmission of HIV) apparently these regions weren’t covered by the project.

-With the help of the local teachers, one Principal Teacher assisted us in identifying the most venerable widows to help in this small way.
-Since this region is dominated with Fishing, most of the women opted to do fishing business in small scale, some got engaged into paper and soap making, tailoring, basket weaving, beadwork and patchwork.
+With the help of the local teachers, one Principal Teacher assisted us in identifying the most venerable and needy cases to assist in this small way.
+Since this region is dominated with Fishing, most of the women opted to do fishing business in small scale, some got engaged into small businesses of selling groceries.
 The money is provided on a monthly basis with a return of 2% every month.
 The demand is huge…..quite big but we pray and hope one day we shall be able to meet the demand even halfway!

 We started by providing a loan of Kshs.
-2,000.00 and some of them have grown to Kshs.
-10,000/month.
+2,000.00 and some of them exhalated to Kshs.
+12,000/month.
 The total amount issued so far is Kshs.
-210,080.
-We only have one defaulter as at 31st January, 2019, hopefully by end of February, she would have cleared and taken another loan in-order for her to move to the next level.
+251,000 with no defaulter at the moment, all the ladies have paid back their loan as at November, 30th 2019.